m1k3r0ss/tkinter_password_manager/README.md

 - **Python 3.x**: Ensure you have Python 3.x installed on your system.
 You can download it from the [official Python website](https://www.python.org/downloads/).
 - **Tkinter**: Tkinter is included with most Python installations, so you shouldn't need to install it separately.
+- **Pyperclip**: This library is used for copying generated passwords to the clipboard.
+You can install it using `pip install pyperclip`.

 ## Usage